JamesJHPark/Travel-Destination-Builder/README.md

 ## Instructions for Grader
 - First, when beginning the application, you can press the START Button on top left of the screen.
-- Then, you can choose the season either Summer or Winter and type this into Season: text field panel and click SUBMIT Button.
+- Then, you can choose the season either Summer or Winter and type this into Season text field panel and click SUBMIT Button.
-- Next, you can choose one of the countries from the provided travel destinations and type the country into the Destination: text field panel and click SUBMIT Button.
+- Next, you can choose one of the countries from the provided travel destinations and type the country into the Destination text field panel and click SUBMIT Button.
 - Now, it's time to create the Dream Vacation list!
-You can type in any country that you wish to add to your customized Dream Vacation list into Dream Vacation: text field panel.
+You can type in any country destination that you wish to add to your customized Dream Vacation list into Dream Vacation text field panel.
-- You can generate the first required event of "add an X to a Y" by typing in a country name in the text field panel of the Dream Vacation and you can press Alt+N on keyboard or click SUBMIT Button as well.
+- You can generate the first required event of "add an X to a Y" by typing in a destination country in the text field panel of the Dream Vacation.
-Either of these will add the typed country to the Dream Vacation list.
+Then, you can press Alt+N on keyboard or click ADD Button as well.
+Either of these will add the destination country to the Dream Vacation list.
-- You can generate the second required event of "add an X to a Y" by typing in a country name in the text field panel of the Dream Vacation and select the following menu item under Data on top left of the screen:
+- You can generate the second required event of "add an X to a Y" by typing in a destination country in the text field panel of the Dream Vacation.
-"Add country (typed in Dream Vacation panel) to list" This will add the typed country to the Dream Vacation list as well.
+Then, you can select the following menu item under Data on top left of the screen: "Add country (typed in Dream Vacation panel) to list"
+This will add the typed destination country to the Dream Vacation list as well.
-- You can locate my audio component by clicking on the SUBMIT Button.
+- You can locate my audio component by clicking on the ADD Button.
 Also, you can locate it by selecting the menu item under Data on top left of the screen: "Add country (typed in Dream Vacation panel) to list."
-Both of these events will produce the audio sound.
+Both events will produce the audio sound.
 - You can also locate my visual component (as an extra) right on the form panel of the GUI.
-The image represents a blue sky with birds and clouds to fit the travel theme.
 - You can save the state of my application by clicking on the SAVE LIST Button after you have created a Dream Vacation List.
-- You can also save the state of my application by selecting the menu item under Data on top left of the screen: Save Data.
+- You can also save the state of my application by selecting the following menu item under Data on top left of the screen: Save Data.
 - You can close the program by selecting the menu item Exit under Data.
-- If exited and re-launched the program again, you can press on START button and click on LOAD LIST button as instructed to view your saved customized Dream Vacation list.
+- If exited and re-launched the program again, you can press START button and click on LOAD LIST button as instructed to view your saved customized Dream Vacation list.
 - Thus, you can reload the state of my application by clicking on the LOAD LIST Button.
 - You can also reload the state of my application by selecting the menu item under Data on top left of the screen: Load Data.
-- This concludes my phase 3 of the project.
+- This concludes my phase 3 and have fulfilled all the requirements of the project so far.
 Thank you!